-Benefit Description You pay Preventive care, adult High Option Standard Option Routine physical - no limitations Nothing Nothing Routine screenings, such as: Total Blood Cholesterol Chlamydial infection Colorectal Cancer Screening , including - Fecal occult blood test Sigmoidoscopy, screening - every five years starting at age 50 - Double contrast barium enema - every five years starting at age 50 - Colonoscopy screening - every ten years starting at age 50 Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older Nothing Nothing Well woman - one annually; including, but not limited to: Nothing Nothing Routine pap test Human papillomavirus testing for women age 30 and up once every three years Counseling for sexually transmitted infections on an annual basis.
-Counseling and screening for human immune-deficiency virus on an annual basis.
+Benefit Description You pay High Tec Tests High Option Standard Option Tests, such as: 20% of Plan allowance 20% of Plan allowance CAT Scans/MRI • Ultrasound Electrocardiogram and EEG Preventive care, adult High Option Standard Option Routine screenings, such as: Nothing Nothing Total Blood Cholesterol Colorectal Cancer Screening, including - Fecal Occult blood test - Sigmoidscopy, screening -every five years starting at age 50 - Double contract barium enema- every five years starting at age 50 - Colonoscopy screening- every ten years starting at age 50 Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older Nothing Nothing Well woman - one annually; including, but not limited to: Nothing Nothing Routine pap test • Human papillomavirus testing for women age 30 and up once every three years • Counseling for sexually transmitted infections on an annual basis.
+Counseling and screening for human immune- deficiency virus on an annual basis.
 Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence.
-Routine mammogram - Covered for women age 35 and older, as follows: Nothing Nothing • From age 35 through 39, one during this five year period From age 40 through 64, one every calendar year At age 65 and older, one every two consecutive calendar years Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC): Nothing Nothing Not covered: Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, or travel.
+Routine mammogram regardless of place of service covered for women age 35 and older, as follows: Nothing Nothing • From age 35 through 39, one during this five year period • From age 40 through 64, one every calendar year • At age 65 and older, one every two consecutive calendar years Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC).
+Nothing Nothing Not covered: Physical exams and immunizations required for obtaining or continuing employment or insurance, attending schools or camp, or travel.
 All charges All charges

-Benefit Description You pay Preventive care, children High Option Standard Option Childhood immunizations recommended by the American Academy of Pediatrics Nothing Nothing Well-child care charges for routine examinations, immunizations and care (up to age 22) Nothing Nothing Examinations, such as: - Eye exams through age 17 to determine the need for vision correction, which include: - Hearing exams through age 17 to determine the need for hearing correction, which include: - Examinations done on the day of immunizations (up to age 22) Maternity care High Option Standard Option Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk.
-Delivery Postnatal care Nothing for prenatal care; \$20 per office visit for all postpartum care visits.
-Nothing for inpatient professional delivery services Nothing for prenatal care; \$30 per office visit for all postpartum care visits.
-Nothing for inpatient professional delivery services after deductible Breastfeeding support, supplies and couseling for each birth Nothing Nothing Note: Here are some things to keep in mind: Ttoming rouning You do not need to precertify your normal delivery; see page 13 for other circumstances, such as extended stays for you or your baby.
+Benefit Description You pay Preventive care, children High Option Standard Option Childhood immunizations recommended by the American Academy of Pediatrics Nothing Nothing Well-child care charges for routine examinations, immunizations and care (up to age 22) Nothing Nothing • Examinations, such as: - Eye exams through age 17 to determine the need for vision correction - Ear exams through age 17 to determine the need for hearing correction - Examinations done on the day of immunizations (up to age 26) Maternity care High Option Standard Option Complete maternity (obstetrical) care, such as: • Prenatal care • Delivery • Postnatal care \$150 at the time of delivery; nothing there after 20% of the Plan allowance Breastfeeding support, supplies and counseling for each birth Nothing Nothing Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk Nothing Nothing Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 17 for other circumstances, such as extended stays for you or your baby.
 You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will extend your inpatient stay if medically necessary.
+We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We cover medically necessary sonograms to determine fetal age, size or sex.
-We pay hospitalization and surgeon services for non- maternity care the same as for illness and injury.
-Not covered All charges All charges
+We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.